Check out our new FHA first-time homebuyers guide updated for 2024

 How Long Does it Take to Get Approved for Section 8 in North Carolina?

 In some high-demand areas such as Raleigh or Charlotte, the waiting list can extend to 3 to 5 years for a Section 8 voucher.
-Priority goes to veterans, disabled applicants, and those displaced by government action.
+Priority always goes to veterans, disabled applicants, and people who have been displaced by government action.

 How To Qualify for Section 8 in North Carolina